 Those in the know will tell you making photographic shots of close family members can sometimes cause a big headache.
 People are less focussed.
 The shoot always goes past the allotted time.
 You take extra shots because you want to be sure to make your family members look even better than they are.
 When that family member is your son in the middle of puberty (14 going on 15 years), a photo shoot can take on new dimensions!

 When we finally got to the shooting location there were other people around doing their own stuff too.
-Being a very shy person (my son) who is always uncomfortable when he feels people are watching him, we had to find a discreet way of starting the shoot.
+Being a very shy person, my son is always uncomfortable when he feels people are watching him.
+So we had to find a discreet way of starting the shoot.
 It turned out to be a very fast photo shoot because of the weather.
 We took about 160 pictures in about 25 minutes!
 What made it even faster than planned was the aforementioned weather.
-If and when he had to take off his warm jacket, it was so cold for the few seconds that he turned practically white!
+When he had to take off his jacket for a particular shoot, it was so cold for the few seconds that he practically turned white!
 I had to therefore be extremely fast.

 In the end this almost impromptu photo session was very educative.
 It produced some really nice shots that reflected a whole range of emotions the subject went through.
 What’s more we got a very scarce father and son time together.
-That is in spite of the fact that my ear and head ached from the hour long banters and obstinate protestations from my loving son!
+I must confess, my ear and head ached from the hour long banters and obstinate protestations from my loving son!